fmerg/vsslib/src/keys/README.md

-In some cases, the encrypting party must prove knowledge of the random nonce, e.g., in plain ElGamal encryption, where a proof of randomness may be attached in order to serive a CAA-secure ciphertext.
+In some cases, the encrypting party must prove knowledge of the random nonce, e.g., in plain ElGamal encryption, where a proof of randomness may be attached in order to serive a CCA-secure ciphertext.

 ```js
 const { ciphertext, proof } = await publicKey.encryptProve(message, { scheme: "plain" })